mdbootstrap/adminlte-laravel/README.md

 ./vendor/bin/phpunit
 ```

 In a new created laravel project with acacha-admintle.laravel installed to test that package is installed correctly.
-You can also execute Browser tests with Laravel Dusk:
+You can also execute Browser tests with Laravel Dusk (please install first manually Dusk package following https://laravel.com/docs/master/dusk):

 ```
 php artisan dusk:install